OWASP/owasp-summit-2017/Working-Sessions/Education/Visit-Bletchley-Park.md

 ---

-## THIS SESSION IS FULL.
-IF YOU ARE NAMED AS A PARTICIPANT, YOU WILL NEED TO BRING A CASH PAYMENT OF £17.75 TO COVER YOUR ENTRANCE FEE.
-PLEASE TRY TO BRING THE RIGHT MONEY TO SPEED UP THE PROCESS OR THE TOUR MAY BE DELAYED.
+## IF YOU ARE NAMED AS A PARTICIPANT, YOU WILL NEED TO BRING A CASH PAYMENT OF £12.50 TO COVER YOUR NATIONAL MUSEUM OF COMPUTING TOUR.
+THE ENTRANCE FEE FOR BLETCHLEY PARK IS £17.75.
+(A TOTAL OF £30.25 IS REQUIRED FOR BOTH SITES) PLEASE TRY TO BRING THE RIGHT MONEY TO SPEED UP THE PROCESS OR THE TOUR MAY BE DELAYED.

 This session takes a step back from current pressing cyber-security concerns and travels back in time to the place where, in a sense, it all began, nearby [Bletchley Park](https://bletchleypark.org.uk/).